Break Bad Habits: How to Replace Bad Habits with Good Ones

 Do you have any bad habits?
 If your answer is no, you’re lying to yourself.
 We all have bad habits.
 Some are worse than others, but you can break yours.
-In this article, I will provide tips and tricks to break bad habits once and for all.
+In this article, I will provide tips and tricks to replace bad habits with good ones.

-The more bad habits we can eliminate from our lives, the better our life will be in the long run.
+The more bad habits we can eliminate from our lives, the better our lives will be in the long run.

 Common Bad Habits List